shopware5/devdocs/source/developers-guide/rest-api/api-resource-user/index.md

 ```

 Attention: The properties apiKey, sessionId and password are missing,
-if the API user neither has the update nor the create privilege.
+if the API user neither has the "update" nor the "create" privilege.

 ## Get one user
 If you want to get detailed information about a specific user,